 New faces can be downloaded directly to your wrist too, which goes a long way to taking the phone out of the equation, and making the platform viable for iPhone users, though some features, such as Android Pay, still require an Android handset.

 Android Wear is compatible with phones running Android 4.3 or above and for iOS 9 or above.

 How much you can get done while leaving your phone at home really depends on which Android Wear watch you have though.
-Grab one with LTE and GPS and leaving your phone at home just about becomes realistic.
+Grab one with LTE and GPS and leaving your phone at home becomes a realistic scenario.

 - Check out our list of the best Android Wear apps